chingu-voyages/v15-geckos-team-03/README.md

 ## Features
 * Fully responsive
 * Fully functional on the front end
-* Hovering on three dots menu will pop up a long list of Giphy categories section.
+* Hovering on three dots menu will drop a long list of Giphy categories section.
-* "Login" button lead to new page with login information
+* "Login" button leads to a new page with login information
-* Type anything in the search bar, Giphy API will bring the respective giphy's below
+* Type something in the search bar, Giphy API will bring the respective giphy's below
 * Search icon supports both mouse click and "Enter" button from the keyboard
 * Footer links will provide Project's relevant information.

-## Contributers
+## Developers
 * Shashi: [GitHub](https://github.com/sasigit7) | [Portfolio](https://sasiwebdev.netlify.com/)
 * Alex: [GitHub](https://github.com/detoner777) | [Portfolio](https://detoner777.github.io/portfolio-page/)